 MEDICAL SURGE - By February 2008, PHPS should finalize an MOU for a Southern Delaware Acute Care Center site.
 The site will provide an additional 50 surge beds.
 PHPS also purchased and stockpiled 500 portable hospital beds (joint funded with DHS funding) to support hospital surge.
-Additional purchases in support of a Mobile Medical Facility include beds, a powered sanitizing system; and HAM radio systems for the SHOC and four of Delaware's hospitals previously without HAM Radio communications.
+Additional purchases in support of a Mobile Medical Facility include beds, a powered sanitizing system; a portable oxygen generating system; and HAM radio systems for the SHOC and four of Delaware's hospitals previously without HAM Radio communications.